Get

 5. They Have Separation Anxiety

-All dogs are pack animals and prefer to have company as opposed to being left alone.
+All dogs are social animals and prefer to have company as opposed to being left alone.
 If your Beagle is alone for long periods, they may develop separation anxiety, which is triggered when they are not near their family members.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's our online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!